Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

 - Google Ads: For using Google re-targeting ads, you need to place Google pixels on your website.
-Google ads let you re-target your customer when they visit different websites.
+Google ads let you re-target your customers when they visit different websites.
 Customer may be browsing through other websites or doing a search, Google will show your ads.
-It increases the reach of your ads and targets customer when they browse.
-With a repeated display of your ads, the product will be on top of mind of the customer.
+It increases the reach of your ads and targets customers when they browse.
+With a repeated display of your ads, the product will be on top of the mind of the customer.
 This will result in the customer completing the purchase.

 - Facebook Ads: To customer Facebook Ads, you need to put the Facebook pixel on your website.
 Most of the customer will have a Facebook account.
-Using Facebook, you can re-target your customer when they are browsing Facebook.
+Using Facebook, you can re-target your customers when they are browsing Facebook.
 You can also customer Facebook messenger.
 You can set an automated Facebook messaging campaign.
 When the customer abandons their cart and leave your website and goes to Facebook, they will receive a message on the FB messenger with details about their cart.
 FB messenger has much higher conversion as compared to e-mails.

 Case Study – Cart Abandonment Push Notification Campaign

 At PushEngage, we understand how important cart abandonment for our clients is.
-We have created a separate feature exclusively to run cart abandonment campaign.
+We have created a separate feature exclusively to run the cart abandonment campaign.
 Below are the case studies of some of the e-commerce website who benefitted with Push Notifications:

 PushEngage has some advanced features specifically for e-commerce.
 Mydeal opted for PushEngage for their push notifications.
-Within a short period of time, they got higher subscription rate, improved the open rate and click rate.
+Within a short period of time, they got a higher subscription rate, improved the open rate and click rate.
 Using PushEngage Cart Abandonment Notifications MyDeal.com.au saw an increase in revenue by 20%.
 Check the below infographics for details.

 Ofertia is one of the leading online platforms for publishing offers.
 For Ofertia, timing is the key.
 They need to update user at the about the latest offers and sale before the offer expires.
 They were also looking for ways to increase their subscriber base.

-With PushEngage, Ofertia was able to reach customers at right times.
+With PushEngage, Ofertia was able to reach customers at the right times.
 PushEngage allows you to send Web Push Notification to subscriber right on their browser.
 Using PushEngage, Ofertia was able to get 39% repeat users for their website.
 Below infographics details the benefits.